ballerina-attic/ballerina-awslambda-deployment/README.md

 The `<BALLERINA_LAYER_ARN>` placeholder is the ARN of the Ballerina runtime layer.
 There will be a Ballerina runtime layer for each Ballerina release.
 Thus, the specific `<BALLERINA_LAYER_ARN>` should be looked up from the table available in the [AWS Lambda Guide] (https://ballerina.io/deployment/aws-lambda).

-With the above placeholder values at hand, we can start to deploy the function we have developed.
-This consists of running the `aws lambda create-function` and the `aws lambda update-function-configuration` commands to finish the deployment.
-Below contains sample build commands for deploying the `processImages` function.
+You can deploy the function after replacing the above placeholder values.
+You need to execute the `aws lambda create-function` and `aws lambda update-function-configuration` commands to deploy it.
+See below for the sample build commands for deploying the `processImages` function.

 ### Deploying to AWS Lambda